 5D/3 Our association doesn't have the money to pay for our board members' RVP but we don't want to leave it to them to pay.
 Is there anything we can do?
-Associations should consider fundraising options to pay for their board members

 Associations should consider fundraising options to pay for their board members (and/or to help league officials too) RVP.
 It could be done in many ways including raffles, donations, selling of merchandise or many other options.
 For more options, please check the Fundraising Ideas and Resources document on the Marketing and Promotions page in the ARC.

-5D/4 Can a person be required to be in attendance at the annual meeting to be nominated or elected for a position?
+5D/4 Can a person who is absent be nominated for a position?

-No. Per Robert's Rules of Order, Newly Revised, 11th Edition or newer, the nominee does not have to be present to be nominated and/or elected.
+Yes.
+Per Robert's Rules of Order, Newly Revised, 11th Edition or newer, the nominee does not have to be present to be nominated and elected.
 If the person has not consented to the candidacy, is elected, and declines the position, a vacancy is declared, which is filled by the president with board approval.